TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 [**sudo-fbcp-ili9341-result.txt**](sudo-fbcp-ili9341-result.txt) shows the result of running the driver.

-The result surprised me in the responsiveness of the LCD obtained (*subjectively measured using the user experience when moving the cursor around* - see [**VladStudio The Two and the Mouse**](https://vlad.studio/wallpaper/thetwoandthemouse), when compared to using the same display with the Waveshare driver on kernel 4.19.
+The result surprised me in the responsiveness of the LCD obtained - *subjectively measured using the user experience when moving the cursor around* - see [**VladStudio The Two and the Mouse**](https://vlad.studio/wallpaper/thetwoandthemouse) - when compared to using the same display with the Waveshare driver on kernel 4.19.
 For the type C display from Waveshare with a Raspberry Pi 4, the colours are inverted, and only the LCD has a display.

-[**VladStudio The Two and the Mouse:**](https://vlad.studio/wallpaper/thetwoandthemouse)
+[**VladStudio The Two and the Mouse:**](https://vlad.studio/wallpaper/thetwoandthemouse) The usability effort = drag coeffiecient of moving the mosue curser to a specified point in order to complete a user task. (*In fluid dynamics, the drag coefficient is a dimensionless quantity that is used to quantify the drag or resistance of an object in a fluid environment.)*
 <br>
 <p align="left">
 <img src="images/thetwoandthemouse.jpg" width="600" />